What is a ‘Stack’? #

 - Workflow: Dynamic resolution and modifier workflows make iteration much faster than competitors.

-- Versatility: The only tool that does everything we need well enough, modeling, sculpting, animation, and even basic compositing.
+- Versatility: The only tool that does everything we need well enough, modelling, sculpting, animation, and even basic compositing.

 - Cons: